everpress-co/mailster-wpml/readme.txt

 This add on is currently in beta phase and should not be used on a production site!

-This add on help to integrate the [Mailster Newsletter Plugin for WordPress](https://mailster.co/?utm_campaign=wporg&utm_source=Mailster+WPML) with WPML.
-Requires at least version 2.3 of the Mailster Plugin
+This add on helps to integrate the [Mailster Newsletter Plugin for WordPress](https://mailster.co/?utm_campaign=wporg&utm_source=Mailster+WPML) with WPML.
+Requires at least version 2.3 of the Mailster Plugin.

+Please follow the setup guide on our [knowledge base](https://kb.mailster.co/using-multi-language-newsletter-with-wpml/)

 > This Plugin requires [Mailster Newsletter Plugin for WordPress](https://mailster.co/?utm_campaign=wporg&utm_source=Mailster+WPML)